 - It is used by those who want to encourage faster consumption and enjoy maximum nutritional value.

-- It has been tested and proven to be effective in brood production.
+- These patties have been tested and proven to be effective in brood production.
 It helps kick-start an early brood production in hives.
 Controlled hives experienced an increase in brood production from 1 and half to 3 frames overall.
 It is able to rapidly increase bee populations.

 - It can be fed on bees on all seasons since it is not dependent on weather.